Michael-BJ/Smart-CCTV-Using-Machine-Learning/README.md

-# Smart CCTV using Machine Learning
+# Smart CCTV Using Machine Learning

 How it's works ?
 ---